Seafood Gumbo Recipe

 • Green onions: These add a more mellow onion flavor.

 • Scotch Bonnet pepper: This gives your gumbo recipe some heat.
 Just adjust the amount based on your preference.
-You can definitely use less to bring the heat down.

 • Stock: Use what you like here.
 You can use chicken stock, fish stock, or a combo of both.

-• Okra: You can use fresh or frozen โ€“ they both work great here.
+• Okra: Fresh or frozen both work great here.

 • Shrimp: Buy peeled and deveined to save some time even though my mama always goes over her shrimp again just in case.